KapilKhanal/Minnesota_lake_project/README.md

 Test Intergration
 RESTapi

-This puts the model in a server to which another web dashboard posts test dataset for predictionss
+This puts the model in a server to which another web dashboard posts test dataset for predictions.
+The architecture of the machine learning deployment was inspired by the excellent course/tutorial by https://christophergs.com/